-Welcome to the Templeborough Biomass Power Plant website where you can find out more about us, up to date information on construction of our Plant, answers to some of the questions we are asked and details of how our project is becoming a part of your local community.
+Welcome to the Templeborough Biomass Power Plant website where you can find out more about us, up to date information on the construction and operation of our power plant, answers to some of the questions we are asked and details of how our project has become a part of your local community.
 Please explore our website and keep coming back as we will regularly update the information for you.
 If you have any comments or questions that you can’t find the answer to then contact us and we’ll do our best to help.

 Templeborough Biomass Power Plant

 of green electricity

 tons of CO2 a year

 We generated our first renewable electricity at the plant during July 2018, it now generates around 41MW of green electricity which is enough to supply 78,000 homes and save over 150,000 tons of CO2 every year.
 It’s difficult to visualise how much that is but would look the same as 250,000 really big hot air balloons and the saving is equal to 1.75 million plane flights to Paris.

 Today (24th October 2019) Greencoat Capital is pleased to announce it has signed an agreement to acquire 100% of Templeborough Biomass Power Plant Ltd (“TBPP”) from Copenhagen Infrastructure Partners (“CIP”).
 The investment…

 Does burning biomass emit more harmful greenhouse gases than coal?